SwissDataScienceCenter/renku/docs/user/firststeps.rst

 In Renku, all of the changes to your code and data are recorded and versioned automatically.
-In addition, you have the option to spawn a jupyter notebook to interactively work with your project.
+In addition, you have the option to spawn a jupyter notebook to interactively work on your project.
 To start a notebook server, navigate to ``Notebooks`` under the ``Files`` tab.
 If you have any notebooks saved in the ``notebooks`` directory in your project (which at this point of the tutorial we do not), they will appear there.
 Otherwise, you are presented a ``Launch